teliq846/racing-mouse/README.md

-# MouseClickTool
+# 🏎Racing Mouse🐀

-MouseClickTool is a simple desktop application that automates mouse clicking.
+Racing Mouse is a simple desktop application that automates mouse clicking.
 It's perfect for tasks that require repetitive clicking, such as gaming or testing.
 The tool is built with PyQt5 for the user interface and uses `pyautogui` for mouse control.

 ## Features